Jakarta MRT: East–West line

-Just like the North-South line, the East-West line will also be built in phases.
-The line is planned to interchange with the North-South line at Thamrin Station.
-It is currently under architectural design studies and construction was initially expected to begin in 2020, however it has since been delayed and is now targeted to begin in 2024.
+Just like the north–south line, the east–west line will also be built in phases, with similar system and gauge between the two lines.
+The line is planned to interchange with the north–south line at Thamrin Station.
+Architectural design studies have been underway and construction was initially expected to begin in 2020, however it has since been delayed.
+Groundbreaking ceremony was held on 11 September 2024, with construction to be commenced in 2025.